thomlom/blog/content/blog/reverse-engineering-airbnb-internationalization-library/index.md

 })
 ```

-It supports **interpolation**.
+Polyglot supports **interpolation**.
 Roughly speaking, it consists in replacing some placeholders in your phrase by a real value:

 ```js
 polyglot.extend({